Pat and Dandy's Sports Bar and Grill - Bar Rescue Update - Open or Closed?

 On relaunch, the orders come through.

-The tables now have table numbers so drinks and food did not get lost.
+The tables now have table numbers, so drinks and food do not get lost.

 Drinks are being made quickly (10 every 8 minutes).